yannickfrd/app-assia/README.md

 # Mise à jour
 ## Version 2.13.21-26 - 22/12/2020
-- Edit Evaluation : add 'pmi', 'pmiName', 'AseFollowUp' fields;
+- Edited Evaluation : add 'pmi', 'pmiName', 'AseFollowUp' fields;
-- Edit searchPerson and validationPerson;
+- Edited searchPerson and validationPerson;
 - Create Commands to check the head in groups and supports;
-- Fix security access in SupportsWithContribution page;
+- Fixed security access in SupportsWithContribution page;
-- Fix bug view for comment in supportView;
+- Fixed bug view for comment in supportView;
-- Fix problem AccommodationVoter;
+- Fixed problem AccommodationVoter;

 ## Version 2.13.15-20 - 21/12/2020
-- Edit Evaluation :
+- Edited Evaluation :
     - evalFamily : delete table for children and create a normal block,
     - evalSocial : create field 'medicalFollowUp',
     - evalAdm : edit table for children (add asylum and comment information),
-- Edit logout : fix bug and create a sessionTimer in the navbar;
+- Edited logout : fix bug and create a sessionTimer in the navbar;
-- Edit Export Classes (age = 0);
+- Edited Export Classes (age = 0);
-- Create SupportDuplicator class;
+- Created SupportDuplicator class;
-- Create a ChanNamePeopleCommand in dev environnement;
+- Created a ChanNamePeopleCommand in dev environnement;
-- Fix error 500 in AccommodationVoter.
+- Fixed error 500 in AccommodationVoter.

 ## Version 2.13.9-14 - 16/12/2020
 - Fix error 500 during the image upload when the Tinify count compression is over (> 500);